miguelraz/julia-doc-es-la/manual/arrays.rst

      0.245097
      0.241854

-NOTE: In the above example, ``x`` is declared as constant because type inference in Julia does not work as well on non-constant global variables.
+NOTA: In the above example, ``x`` is declared as constant because type inference in Julia does not work as well on non-constant global variables.